Acton Blink Board Review

 This board continued its uninspiring performance on our hills test, earning a 3 out of 10.
 While the manufacturer claimed that it could handle hills up to 15% grade, we found that it could not.
 It only made it about 12' up a 15% grade in our test before quitting with our average sized, adult male tester.
 However, it would reliably make it up a 5% hill without problems.
 This might be acceptable if you live somewhere primarily flat.

 Boosting its score, the Acton earned a 6 out of 10 for its above average build in this metric.
-This model was the lightest out of the bunch by a decent amount, demonstrated by the comparison graph below.
+This model was the lightest out of the bunch by a decent amount.

 The remote felt alright, though the throttle seemed a little flimsy.
 This board did have the odd quirk of having a lag between the remote and the board, and a poor range of speed.
 It felt like this board had two settings: off, or full throttle, lacking anything in between.
 This board does have regenerative braking, and the customer service was so-so.
-We did manage to reach them over the phone, and they provide a 6 month warranty and a 14 day return policy at the time of writing.
+We did manage to reach them over the phone, and they provide a 6-month warranty and a 14-day return policy at the time of writing.

 The Acton did poorly in this final metric, earning a 2 out of 10.
 We assessed the board's ability at controlling our speed on a descent, and on how quickly it could stop on flat ground.
 It delivered a subpar performance in both, with it failing to slow us down in our test on any hill steeper than, and including a 10% grade.
 It would slow you down on a 5% grade, but we found this only applied if you started from a dead stop, not with any sort of speed when you started heading downhill.
-It also took an exceptionally long time to completely stop on flat ground, as shown in the graph below.
+It also took an exceptionally long time to completely stop on flat ground.

 This board was one of the lowest scoring, but also one of the least expensive, so it may be an option for those on the tightest of budgets.